nuclia/nucliadb/.proposals/records/index-scaling-v1.md

 We still have the problem where a single node is having difficulty keeping up with the amount of writes going to it and we need to rebalance the shards it is managing.

-> :warning: Keep in mind, writes are handling in a single, sequential stream on the node so if writes are falling behind, it is because we have too active of shards on a single node, not necessarily that nodes are too large.
+> :warning: Keep in mind, writes are handled in a single, sequential stream on the IndexNode so if writes are falling behind, it is because we have too active of shards on a single IndexNode, not necessarily that nodes are too large.
 In this scenario, write scaling is more about CPU and write speed on a single pipe.
+WE CAN ADJUST HOW THIS SCALES AS WELL.

-In the scenario where a shards needs to be moved to be owned by different node, the sequencing is the following:
+In the scenario where a data shards needs to be moved to be owned by different IndexNode, the sequencing is the following:

 1. Lock shard: forward all indexing messages to shard mover stream